 Asbestos is a type of mineral.
-It occurs naturally near talc mineral reserves. happens most often through inhalation.
-It has been linked directly to cancer.
+It occurs naturally near talc mineral reserves.

 There has been some concern that asbestos might contaminate talc mined for human use.
 But Johnson & Johnson’s product test results show its products do not contain asbestos.